-Visitors/observers
+Visitors

-These roles are not representatives of the committee or council, and do not have voting rights, but they are not passive.
-The board operates a visitor scheme to allow BMA members to attend a board meeting as an observer.
-This provides an opportunity to see the Board in action, and is a useful to encourage new members to stand for election to the Board.
-Please see the BMA Visitors scheme information, together with the visitor and observer role profiles online.
+WCC operates a visitor scheme to allow BMA members to attend WCC meeting as a visitor.
+This provides an opportunity to see the WCC in action and is useful to encourage new members to stand for election to WCC.